IN THE GREAT QUIET

 • Long Longlisted for 2022 Cheshire Novel Prize

-THE FOUR WINDS with the lyrical prose, immersive worldbuilding, and fabulism of THE WATER DANCER
+THE FOUR WINDS with the lyrical prose, immersive worldbuilding, and fabulism of SEA OF TRANQUILITY

-Based on the life of my grandmother’s grandmother, IN THE GREAT QUIET is an upmarket adult historical fiction and fabulism story of 97,000 words.
-It is a genre-busting blend of history, folklore, mixed-media, and romance.
+Based on the life of my grandmother’s grandmother, IN THE GREAT QUIET is an upmarket historical story of 93,000 words.
+It is a genre-busting blend of history, folklore, fabulism, hybrid-genre, and romance.

 Oklahoma, 1893.
 High Noon.

-It’s still the wild west, and in moments, the race begins.
+Oklahoma Territory, 1893.
+High noon.
+It’s the wild west, and in moments, the race begins.
 Minnie Hoopes flees her past, determined to establish a homestead in outlaw country.
-Alone on her homestead, she must build her farm and survive winter, all while withstanding storms, outlaws, hunger, isolation, and the sheriff who keeps asking questions about a hidden crime.
-During the long winter nights, Minnie hears voices whispering across the prairie.
+At the end of the dangerous race, Minnie, an unmarried woman, has land of her very own—but she also has the blood of two cowboys on her hands.
+A notorious outlaw helps her hide the bodies, and throughout winter, the sheriff keeps asking questions.
+When folks start accusing her neighbors, Minnie must decide to either turn herself in—and lose her land—or protect her neighbors from impending vigilante law.
+Haunted by her secrets, during the long winter nights isolated on her homestead, Minnie hears voices whispering across the prairie.
 She wonders if she’s losing her grip on her sanity or linking with ancestral memory.
-In order to survive the wild west, Minnie must reconcile her past and find a community of her own.
+In order to survive the wild west, Minnie must reconcile her past, figure out who she can trust, and choose what kind of friend she wants to be.
 IN THE GREAT QUIET is a dual-timeline, feminist story about memory and perception, isolation versus community, and one’s elemental, propulsive search for home.
-And of course, there’s a sexy cowboy.

 Novel - Historical Fiction and Fabulism